release-it/release-it/README.md

 ## Metrics

 Use `--disable-metrics` to opt-out of sending some anonymous statistical data to Google Analytics.
 For details, refer to [lib/metrics.js](lib/metrics.js).
-Please consider to not opt-out: more data means more more support for future development.
+Please consider to not opt-out: more data means more support for future development.

 ## Troubleshooting & debugging